Homotopical commutative rings and bispans: Introduction

-Product-preserving functors from $\Bispan(\xF_G)$ to sets that are also group-like in an appropriate sense are one definition of \emph{Tambara functors}, see e.g.\ \cite{StricklandTambara}*{Definition 6.2}.
-Adding the same group-like condition, we can therefore interpret this result as saying that the $\infty$-category of $G$-commutative rings in $\ul{\cC}$ is equivalent to the $\infty$-category of $\cC$-valued Tambara functors.
-In particular, we expect to obtain a description of connective $G$-commutative ring spectra as Tambara functors valued in spaces,
+Product-preserving functors from $\Bispan(\xF_G)$ to sets that are also grouplike in an appropriate sense are one definition of \emph{Tambara functors}, see e.g.\ \cite{StricklandTambara}*{Definition 6.2}.
+Adding the same grouplike condition, we can therefore interpret this result as saying that the $\infty$-category of $G$-commutative rings in $\cC$ is equivalent to the $\infty$-category of $\cC$-valued $G$-Tambara functors.
+In particular, we obtain a description of connective $G$-commutative ring spectra as $G$-Tambara functors valued in spaces,

-As some of the required foundational material on parametrized higher category theory still needs to be developed, we postpone a precise treatment of these results to a future article.
+This can be seen as a multiplicative refinement of the comparison between (connective) genuine $G$-spectra and spectral $G$-Mackey functors (resp.~grouplike $G$-Mackey functors valued in spaces) from \cite{cmmn-Mackey}*{Theorem A.1}.

+Although analogous to the main result of this paper, establishing this generalization requires substantial foundational work in parametrized higher category theory.
+We therefore defer its detailed treatment to the follow-up work \cite{CHLL2}.